 "We make powerful technologies available to everyone."

-then it should be obvious how Runtimes should be an important strategy in getting people to be, at the very least, introduced and using FileMaker Pro.
+then it should be obvious how Runtimes should be "available to everyone" and an important strategy in getting people to be, at the very least, introduced and later using the full version FileMaker Pro.
 However, this is not the case.
 Apple has another reason.

 This brings us back to the profitability question.
 In other words, is it the lack of profits that has led this behemoth company to make this unfortunate decision to remove the Runtime feature?
 Well, let us put it this way: Apple is not exactly struggling to make a profit.
 It could choose to retain the Runtime feature in FileMaker Pro (especially on the Windows machine) even though it has been able to sell in the past a large number of FileMaker Pro apps (even with the higher priced FileMaker Pro Advanced) for many years.
 With every new release.
 FileMaker, Inc. as the subsidiary company of Apple was once called, and now renamed Claris, presumably because it would give the impression to customers that this was the original Claris Corporation that created high-quality, feature-rich, and very stable software products has always been more than sustainable.
 It made significant profits with each upgrade.
 And some of those profits have been paying for expensive property leases to support FileMaker headquarters in different nations as observed by the fancy photographs of the offices on the Claris web site in May 2020 covering the major cities (in March 2021, Apple has decided to bring the Claris headquarters in the US under the Apple company site).
 Yet, for some reason, the profits were not sufficient.
-Thinking that perhaps sales of FileMaker Pro might go through the roof at Apple headquarters, the company decided to remove the Runtime feature and force people to buy FileMaker Pro.
-Does this mean Apple is a megalomaniac that does not know what reasonable profits is all about?
-Or is this just a normal thing for a shareholder company to do?

 Or was there a third-party product from a FileMaker developer that was the impetus for Apple to make the decision to dumb down its FileMaker Pro product, including removal of the Runtime feature?